Rowans (Year 2)

 Reminders

-PE Kits: The children have PE on Fridays, and need to come into school wearing their PE kits.
+PE Kits: The children have PE on Mondays and Fridays, and need to come into school wearing their PE kits.
 We will have a mixture of indoor and outdoor PE lessons so please ensure your child's PE kit is appropriate for all weathers.

 Reading books: Please make sure your child has their reading books in school every day and are recording their reading on our online reading log.